Arvtesh/UnityFx.Async/README.md

 * `AsyncResult`: an asynchronous operation without a result value.
 * `AsyncResult<TResult>`: an asynchronous operation with a result value.

-The sample code below demostrates creating a delay operation (in fact library provides one, this is just a simplified example):
+The sample code below demostrates creating a delay operation (in fact the library provides one, this is just a simplified example):
 ```csharp
 public class TimerDelayResult : AsyncResult
 {